agmcleod/sc-predictions-server/README.md

 # Starcraft 2 predictions app

+**Project Status**

+At present not really working on this.
+I hit challenges on trying to make error handling + validations work.
+Feels like a lot of high friction.
+Actix has recently hit version 2, so I may try to revisit.

+**Description**

 This idea came from an activity we did at a Toronto PubCraft, where we make predictions for certain things between two players in a single game.
 We tracked it on paper, which works fine, but why not something you can access with your phone?

 I don't know if this is something I plan to finish.
 I'm not sure I want to worry about hosting it.
 Just a fun little thing for me to learn more about Rust in the web development arena.